-Getting to Lucerne
+Getting to Lucerne, Switzerland

 Further reading: 6 of the best day trips from Zurich

-Things to See and Do Whilst on Holiday in Lucerne
+Things to Do in Lucerne, Switzerland

 Lucerne’s other famous covered bridge, Spreuer Bridge, was finished in 1408 as part of the city’s fortification.
-Kaspar Meglinger added 67 paintings which represent the "Dance of Death" between 1626 and 1635.
+Kaspar Meglinger added 67 paintings representing the "Dance of Death" between 1626 and 1635.

 This is Switzerland so you’ll find an endless display of Switzerland’s most famous products – watches, army knives and chocolates – on offer, as well as shops offering the usual range of souvenirs.

-In Summer, one of the city’s outdoor cafes is the perfect place to people-watch and sip a coffee, especially if you choose a café with views of the lake.
+In summer, one of the Old Town’s outdoor cafes is the perfect place to people-watch and sip a coffee, especially if you choose a café with views of the lake.

-A great way to appreciate the size of the lake is on a cruise and there are plenty of options with both an historic paddlewheel steamer and a panoramic yacht offering lake cruises.
+A great way to appreciate the lake’s size is on a Lucerne boat tour and there are plenty of options with historic paddlewheel steamers, modern motorboats and a panoramic yacht all offering lake cruises.
 Check cruise options and prices here.